 - Find areas for improvement.
 If you have a lot of impressions but a low click rate for a certain keyword, it could be because your average position is low.
 Try adding that keyword to relevant areas on your site.

 - Channel people to popular content.
-If one of your most popular products is a pen, and one of your most successful search keywords is school supplies, adding school supplies as a tag for that product or to its description can help your product appear in search.
+If one of your most popular products is a pen, and one of your most successful search keywords is school supplies, adding school supplies to its description can help your product appear in search.
 Using keywords like this lets you connect what people are looking for with what people buy when they reach your site.